How to make an appointment

 Safety and efficacy (how well the vaccine works to protect you) are determined by clinical trials.
 After clinical trials, medical experts examine test results and any side effects.
 If the vaccine works and is safe, it will get approved for distribution to the public.

 Washington state has joined other western states, the Western States Scientific Review Group, to do an additional expert review of the clinical trials' results to make sure the vaccine is ready for distribution.

 Watch these videos to learn more about how vaccines are approved:

 No, it is not possible to get COVID-19 from vaccines.
 The new COVID-19 vaccines use inactivated SARS-CoV-2 virus, parts of the virus (like the spike protein) or a gene from the virus.
 None of these can cause COVID-19.

 Yes.
-If you have tested positive for COVID-19 in the past 90 days, we recommend that you wait.
+However, if you have tested positive for COVID-19 in the past 90 days, we recommend that you wait until 90 days have passed since infection.
 This allows others who remain at higher risk for infection to be vaccinated first.
 Current evidence suggests reinfection is uncommon 90 days after the initial infection.

 Pregnant and breastfeeding women should get the vaccine once it is available to them.
 We know that:

 - Pregnant or breastfeeding women were not included in the COVID-19 clinical trials.